mwestera/py4ling/exercises/15_basic text processing.md

  - `test_string.strip('c').strip('b').strip('a')`
  - `test_string.strip('bla')`

-**15.4.** Call `help` on the `str.join` method, look at the example it provides, and try to apply it to join your own list of strings with a dash `-` in between.
-Pay attention: on which object is the `join` method called, on the joiner or on the joinees?
+**15.4.** Call `help` on the `str.join` method, look at the example it provides, and try to join your own list of strings with a dash `-` in between.

 **15.5.** Define a string `s` for which the following is _not_ true: `' '.join(s.split())`.

 **15.6.** What happens if you try to join a list that contains objects other than strings, e.g., integers?

-**15.7.** There may be something counterintuitive about `join` and `split`: why is `split` called as a method of the string-to-be-split (with the string that joined them, `'-'`, as an argument), while `join` is _not_ called on the strings to be joined, but rather, on the string used for joining them?
-For instance, in the above code, `'-'` is the argument of `split`, but not of `join` (for which it is the object providing the method).
+**15.7.** There may be something counterintuitive about `join` and `split`: `split` is called as a method of the string-to-be-split (with 'joiner' as an argument of the function call), while `join` is _not_ called on the strings to be joined, but rather, on the string used for joining them.
+For instance, when splitting/joining on `'-'`, the dash is the argument of `split`, but not of `join` (for which it is, instead, the object on which the method lives).
 The following variant would be more 'symmetrical' in this regard, as the connecting character `'-'` would be the argument in both cases.
 However, test this to see what type of error you get (and then fix it):

 ```python
 names = ['john', 'sue', 'bob']